 Will my family or partner find out about my IVA?

-An Individual Voluntary Arrangement (IVA) is a private arrangement between you and your creditors so there should be no need for your family or partner to find out.
+An IVA is a private arrangement between your creditors and your self so there should be no need for your family or partner to find out.

 The only exception to this would be if you're co-owner of a property or if you have joint debts with a 3rd party.

 Due to its legal status details of the IVA must be kept on the >IVA Register.

 The reality is, of course, that friends and family are highly unlikely to access the register even if they knew it existed.
 However, the thought of your IVA becoming public knowledge is bound to cause anxiety due to its sensitive nature.

 The only people who will know about your IVA are those you choose to tell, the professionals who administer it, the Credit Reference Agencies and, of course, your creditors.